BenjaminShinar/Books-Resources/CppNow2021/README.md

   - What is an ABI and Why is Breaking it a Problem? - Marshall Clow
   - Semantic Sugar: Tips for Effective Template Library APIs - Roi Barkan
   - What Belongs In The C++ Standard Library? - Bryce Adelstein Lelbach
+  - What Neighborhoods Owe Each Other: Rights, Duties, Immunities & Disabilities of Functions & Objects
 - [Language](Language.md)
   - The C++ Rvalue Lifetime Disaster - Arno Schödl
   - C++11/14 at Scale: What Have We Learned? - John Lakos & Vittorio Romeo